lbechberger/ML4NLP/README.md

 Furthermore we are planning to make use of cosinus distances between the agent/patient/relation words' semantic vectors, but merging these results with the rest of the data proves to be an issue due to the size of the generated data (and some data corruption issues).
 Currently everything but the binary classification value is kept in int16, as int32, or even worse Strings or mixed Object types cause the size requirements of the dataframes to explode.

+## New Repository
+Due to problems with this repository, we created a new repository, where we will do most of the classificator configuration.
+For now we have a "light" dataset, which amounts to about 1.1 GB unzipped and includes only the following features: relation_NER, relation_DEP, relation_POS, agent_position, patient_position (both relative to relation_positon) and DEP for words in sliding window of -7 to +7.
+The "heavy" dataset amounts to 2.6 GB unzipped and includes additionally the positions of all words in the sliding window and extends them to -10/+10.
+We have not been able to implement semantic vectors and synonyms yet and are for now working with the light version to configure classificators.

+You can find our new repository here: https://github.com/Nathanaelion/NRC